alecive/alecive.github.io/_posts/cv/2016-10-13-CV-AlessandroRoncone.md

    year: 2015-2016
    venue: Intelligent Robotics - CPSC 472
    where: New Haven, CT
    description: During my stay at Yale University, I did two guest lectures at the Intelligent Robotics course held by Prof. Brian Scassellati.
 Both my lectures were meant to introduce students to the iCub platform and the research we perform at the Italian Institute of Technology.
-The title of my talk was <i>iCub - a shared platform for research in Robotics and AI</i> <a class="no-print" href="/slides/[Roncone 2016] iCub - a shared platform for research in Robotics and AI.pdf" target="_blank"> [PDF]</a>.
+The title of my talk was <i>iCub - a shared platform for research in Robotics and AI</i> <a href="/slides/[Roncone 2016] iCub - a shared platform for research in Robotics and AI.pdf" target="_blank">[PDF]</a>.
  - title: Teaching Assistant at the BMM - MIT Summer School
    authors: <b>Alessandro Roncone</b>, Carlo Ciliberto, Giulia Pasquale and Raffaello Camoriano
    year: 2015